Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-Do I Have To Help My Dog Have Puppies?
+Do I Have to Help My Dog Have Puppies?

-If you´re sure that your dog is pregnant, figure out about what day she will be whelping, based on the day of breeding.
+If you're sure that your dog is pregnant, figure out about what day she will be whelping, based on the day of breeding.
 Have all of your supplies ready.
-You should build a whelping box; have your first aid kit ready with the following:
+You should build a whelping box and have your first aid kit ready with the following:

 What Will Happen When My Dog Delivers Puppies?

+- Second stage of labor: In the second stage of labor, the contractions will begin in earnest.
 Puppies should start coming quickly.
-Don’t get worked up if a puppy is coming back legs first—according to the Handbook of Veterinary Obstetrics about 40% are born this way.
+Don’t get worked up if a puppy is coming back legs first—according to the Handbook of Veterinary Obstetrics, about 40% are born this way.

 When Should I Help My Dog Deliver Puppies?

 Does it all sound too easy?
-Usually the mother takes care of most things herself so the humans in the room do not do much more than watch.
+Usually, the mother takes care of most things herself so the humans in the room do not do much more than watch.
 A lot of breeders emphasize the difficulties of whelping and there are things you should look out for:

-If you have had the pregnancy confirmed beforehand, and had x-rays done a few days earlier) to confirm the number of puppies and to make sure your dog is not carrying a giant puppy that will make whelping difficult), you should be worried and call your veterinarian.
-If you are not even sure she is pregnant this is a good time to take her in for an exam.
+If you have had the pregnancy confirmed beforehand and had x-rays done a few days earlier (to confirm the number of puppies and to make sure your dog is not carrying a giant puppy that will make whelping difficult), you should be worried and call your veterinarian.
+If you are not even sure she is pregnant, this is a good time to take her in for an exam.

 2. Your dog is straining but not passing puppies at all.

-There are no definite rules but if she strains for more than about 30 minutes something is wrong.
+There are no definite rules, but if she strains for more than about 30 minutes, something is wrong.
 Put on some latex gloves.
 You can coat your finger with KY and put it into her vagina and feel the head of the puppy.
 (If there is no way you can do this you should put some KY into the large catheter-tipped syringe in your first aid kit, make sure the sides of the puppy are as well lubed as possible, and move the body from side to side so as to try to ease it out.)

 If there is still a problem, and you are not able to help, you should take her to your veterinarian—she may need a caesarian section, or if the puppy is already dead it may be able to be pulled with forceps or other instruments.
 A large puppy may have gotten stuck in the birth canal.
 He will not come out and not let any other puppies come through.
 Two puppies may be straining to come out at the same time.

-This may be due to uterine inertia, a condition in which her uterus is “tired out”, usually after delivering several puppies.
+This may be due to uterine inertia, a condition in which her uterus is “tired out,” usually after delivering several puppies.
 (This condition may respond to hormones but the dog may need a c-section.)
 The dog may also have ruptured her uterus, and will need to be taken to your veterinarian and treated immediately!

 You may not even need to take a part in all of this.
-If you are needed, however, you are REALLY needed, so be ready.
+If you are needed, however, you are really needed, so be ready.
 You can make a big difference when it is time for your dog to start delivering her puppies.

 Just remember—the hard work is yet to come.
 You will need to make sure the puppies are all eating, gaining weight, and thriving.
 Please consult with your local veterinarian if you have any problems in caring for your new puppies.